Carlile Transportation: History

 Tom Hendrix Jr., Carlile's Vice President of Oil and Gas, tells in a 2017 interview how one of their most important clients and key partners influenced this approach: the Trans-Alaska Pipeline System.

 Operation

 The company currently operates facilities in Anchorage, Deadhorse (Prudhoe), Fairbanks, Kenai, Kodiak, and Seward (all in Alaska), as well as in Edmonton, Alberta, and the port cities of Tacoma, Washington and Houston, Texas.

-The company's logo is the word "Carlile" in red italicized lettering, and appears on its blue truck cabs, white cargo trailers, fuel tankers and flatbed trailers.

 In media

 Carlile made their first appearance on The History Channel in a July 2006 documentary called Alaska: Dangerous Territory.
 When they returned to History in the television series Ice Road Truckers in 2009, they were hauling approximately 30% of all loads bound for Prudhoe Bay.
 Carlile would be one of the featured companies of the series from Season 3 (2009) through Season 6 (2012).